 \section{Abstract}

-{ We prove that for every sign matrix $A$ there is a deterministic communication protocol that uses $O(\corr[1/4](A)\log^2 \rk(A))$ bits of communication, where $\corr[1/4](A)$ is the corruption/rectangle bound with error $1/4$.
-This bound generalizes several of the known upper bounds on deterministic communication complexity, involving nondeterministic complexity, randomized complexity, information complexity notions, and rank.

-It also implies that the corruption bound is a lower bound on exact quantum communication complexity, if and only if quantum communication is polynomially equivalent to deterministic communication complexity.
+{ We prove upper bounds on deterministic communication complexity in terms of log of the rank and simple versions of the corruption bound.

-Our bounds are in the spirit of the results of Gavinsky and Lovett \cite{LG13}.
-We also give a simple proof for the new upper bound on communication complexity in terms of rank proved by Lovett \cite{Lov13}. }
+Our bounds are a simplified version of the results of Gavinsky and Lovett \cite{LG13}, using the same set of tools.
+We also give an elementary proof for the upper bound on communication complexity in terms of rank proved by Lovett \cite{Lov13}. }